jaco267/EN_ZH_machine_translation/readme.md

+## EN_ZH_machine_translation
+This repo implements the Transformer Architecture in the paper: [Attention Is All You Need](https://arxiv.org/abs/1706.03762) in pytorch.
+It is trained in the supervised way, using wmt19, english and chinese news-commentary as training data.
+After training, it can translate English sentence to Chinese sentence.

 ## Start training
 training from scratch
 (it will take about 30 min to train 15 epochs on a RTX3060 GPU)